ServiceNow/Fast-LLM/docs/cost-efficiency.md

 To showcase the cost-saving potential of Fast-LLM, we've compared the cost of training a language model across various frameworks for different scenarios.
 For these calculations, we assume a cost of **USD 2.50 per H100 GPU per hour**.

+!!! note "Disclaimer"

+    All comparisons were conducted with identical model configurations and training setups across frameworks to maintain fairness.
+We optimized training parameters within each framework to achieve the best possible performance.
+Detailed configuration files are available in the footnotes for reference.
+If you have questions about our methods, assumptions, or suggestions for enhancing performance on any framework, please contact us at [fast-llm-team@servicenow.com](mailto:fast-llm-team@servicenow.com).

 ### Scenario Comparison: Training Costs and Token Efficiency

 The tables below provide a comparison of training costs for three different model setups, including costs for training on **1 trillion tokens** and the total tokens trained within a **$100,000 budget**.